Amag's female libido injectable therapy to sell at $899

 Women will be able to buy a pack of four injectors of which one needs to be administered at least 45 minutes before anticipated sexual activity, the company said on Tuesday.
 It will compete with Sprout Pharmaceuticals’ Addyi, a once-daily pill.

-Both treatments aim to help women with hypoactive sexual desire disorder, which affects about six million American women.
+Both treatments aim to help women with HSDD, which affects about six million American women.

 But unlike Viagra for men, which increases blood flow to the male sexual organ, Vyleesi - chemically known as bremelanotide - activates pathways in the brain involved in sexual desire.